geewasbmwuhembawikvscach/declaration-of-interdependence/README.md

 # declaration-of-interdependence
-The singular declaration of, I, one of sovereign being and sound mind.
+The singular declaration, I, one of sovereign being and sound mind do affirm.

-When in the Course of human events, it becomes necessary for one person to dissolve the political, national, and cultural bands which have separated myself from the other, and to assume accountability for myself and others, an interdependent and unequal station to which the chance of upbringing and derived privilege entitle me, a decent respect to the opinions of mankind requires that I should declare the causes which impel me to solidarity.
+When in the Course of human events, it becomes necessary for one person to dissolve the political, national, and cultural bands which have separated myself from the other, and to assume accountability for myself, others, and the commons, an interdependent and unequal station to which the chance of upbringing and derived privilege entitle me, a decent respect to the opinions of mankind requires that I should declare the causes which impel me to solidarity.